By Melinda Maryniuk, MEd, RD, CDCES

-For many of us, the uncertainty and change that has come with COVID-19 have upset our healthy habits and routines.
+For many of us, the uncertainty and change that has come over the last year have upset our healthy habits and routines.
 We find ourselves eating more (particularly stress-eating more junk food), exercising less and then feeling anxious about gaining weight.
 Here are six strategies that may be helpful as we try to stay on track with healthy habits and prioritize good self-care .

 Start each day on the right foot.
 Find a routine that works for you to help you start the day on a positive note.
 Set an intention.
 Write in a journal or just whisper to yourself what you are going to focus on for the day.
 Aim to do “two good things” each day – something you’ll do for yourself, and something extra you’ll do for a friend or neighbor.
 Keep your goals small and realistic – and then check in with yourself at the end of the day.